JordanHendl/koji/README.md

 No extra resource registration is necessary.

+## Compute Pipelines

+Custom compute pipelines can be added with `Renderer::register_compute_pipeline`.
+After registering, schedule work with `Renderer::queue_compute`, specifying the pipeline id and `[x, y, z]` workgroup counts.
+Queued tasks are dispatched at the start of the next `present_frame` call.

 ## Sample Binaries

 Example programs live under the `examples/` directory and can be run with